Mips2648/plugins-translations/README.md

 - build a list of existing translations based on existing json translation files (i18n) that exist in your plugin, if any;
 - enrich this list with existing translation in jeedom Core (in order to get a good base);
 - parse your source files (`.php`, `.json` and `.js`) located in sub-directories `core`, `desktop` and `plugin_info` (and sub-directories of these of course);
-- translate all texts found with the help of previous existing translations found;
+- translate all texts found with the help of previous existing translations found (from plugin & Jeedom core);
-- optional: call [deepl api](https://www.deepl.com) to translate automatically remaining texts, please create a free account on <https://www.deepl.com> for this, it's free for 500.000 chars by month which should be more than enough for 50 new plugins or more by month;
+- optional: call [deepl api](https://www.deepl.com) to translate automatically remaining texts.
+Please create a free account on <https://www.deepl.com> for this, it's free for 500.000 chars by month which should be more than enough for 50 new plugins or more by month;
 - generate new translations files (i18n) for selected target languages;
 - adapt info.json file with list of target languages if needed;
-- Automatically create a branch called `translations` and push changes in it (or adapt files if branch exists already);
+- Automatically create a branch called `translations` and push changes on it (or adapt files if branch exists already);
-- create a pull request to you need to approve to commit in the changes in the base branch (from where the workflow ran).
+- create a pull request that you need to approve to commit the changes on the base branch (from where the workflow ran).
 So you can run it without risk, workflow will not changes anything without your final review!

 > Tip
 >
 > Do not forget to quickly review the PR before pushing new changes in your branch otherwise the action will redo all the woks already done but not yet reviewed because the branch `translations` is not used as a source for translations.
-It is not an issue as such, it will works without problem but it will consume twice deepl credits for the same translations.
+It is not an issue as such, it will works without problem but it will consume twice deepl (free) credits for the same translations.

 ## Quick start